 - Senior Sustainability Scholar, Julie Ann Wrigley Global Institute of Sustainability

-- Executive Director, Professional Training and Custom Sustainability Education, School of Sustainability
+- Executive Director, Executive and Professional Education, School of Sustainability

 Ryan Johnson is the executive director of professional sustainability education and training in the School of Sustainability at Arizona State University – the first degree-granting school of sustainability in the U.S. In this role, Ryan helps organizations and individuals meet their sustainability goals through custom training programs, open-enrollment (non-degree) programs and partnerships.